jameals/cciea_networks/scripts/README.md

 ## Scripts

-Conduct the network analyses from Fisher et al. (in revision) using these RMarkdown scripts.
+Conduct the network analyses used in the CCIEA Annual Ecosystem Status Report to the PFMC and in Fisher et al. (2021, PNAS) using these RMarkdown scripts.
 They are ordered by step in the analysis, and will source functions from the `R` directory.
 Landings data are organized by fish ticket, and metiers identified within each port group.
 Where possible, `.html` files are provided as examples.

+CCIEA Annual Ecosystem Status Report to the PFMC processing steps:

+The following scripts are the workhorses contained within each "ESR 20xx" subdirectory.

+00. Process the raw landings data from PacFIN

+01. Construct fisheries participation networks

+02. Makes network graphs

+03. Makes time series of network statistics (edge density, node strength, etc)

+04. Draws port group specific networks for a specified year and places them on a map

+summarize_wdfw. creates table describing the % of fish tickets and landings with reported vs derived port information.

+Fisher et al. 2021 data processing steps:

 (0. process the raw landings data from PacFIN)